Lazarus-AI/react-template/README.md

 <h3>How to let code compile with ESLint Warnings</h3>

 In node_modules/react-scripts/config/webpack.config.js,
-In newEsLintPlugin's first argument, change failOnError to false
+In first argument of new EsLintPlugin, change failOnError to false

 ```